fabieu/spotify-utils/README.md

 ## About The Project

-There are many Spotify&reg; clients out there; however, I didn't find one that really suited my needs so I created this one.
+There are many Spotify&reg; clients out there; however, I didn't find one that really suited my needs, so I created this one.
 I want to create a Spotify&reg; CLI which is easy-to-use, packed with useful functionalities and with a sophisticated documentation built-in.